saintmalik/blog.saintmalik.me/blog/2025-07-11-passwordless-auth-irsa-rds-nodejs-app.md

 import useDocusaurusContext from '@docusaurus/useDocusaurusContext';
 import Giscus from "@giscus/react";

-It's 2025, are you still passing around your RDS DB password in your application? it's okay but if the software you use has the option of passwordless authentication and it's stable why not go for it?
+In 2025, are you still embedding RDS database passwords in your app?
+If your software supports stable passwordless authentication, switch to it.
+It’s more secure and simplifies credential management.

 <!--truncate-->
 <picture>